shruthi-shastry/Projects/python projects/gomoku_board_game/README.md

 # 🎮 Gomoku Board Game – Python

 This project implements a simplified **Gomoku (Five-in-a-Row)** board game in Python.
-Built as part of **FIT9136: Algorithms and Programming Foundations**, this terminal-based application demonstrates control flow, function design, and data structures in Python.
+Built as part of **Algorithms and Programming Foundations**, this terminal-based application demonstrates control flow, function design, and data structures in Python.

 ---